hideya/langchain-google-genai-ex/README.md

 The schema error usually looks like:
 `[GoogleGenerativeAI Error]: ...
 [400 Bad Request] Invalid JSON payload received.`

-> This library addresses compatibility issues present as of August 31, 2025, with LangChain.js v0.2.16 and @google/generative-ai v0.21.0.
+> This library addresses compatibility issues present as of September 2, 2025, with LangChain.js v0.2.16 and @google/generative-ai v0.21.0.

 ## Quick Example